zijzhao1996/scene-segmentation-S2/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The code is developed under the following configurations.
+The code is developed under the following hardward and softward.

-Hardware: >=1 GPUs for training, >=1 GPU for testing
+Hardware:
+- Google Colab with NVIDIA P100 GPU.
+- [Satori](https://mit-satori.github.io/), a GPU dense, high-performance Power 9 system developed as a collaboration between MIT and IBM.
+The GPU we use is NVIDIA Tesla V100.
-Software: Ubuntu 16.04.3 LTS, CUDA>=8.0, Python>=3.5, PyTorch>=0.4.0
+Software: CUDA>=8.0, Python>=3.5, PyTorch>=0.4.0
 Dependencies: numpy, scipy, opencv

 Please make sure you computing environment has at least one available GPU.

 <!-- USAGE EXAMPLES -->
 ## Usage